sultanofstaking/Zenon-Genesis-Pillar-Deployment-5.0/README.md

 # Zenon-Testnet-Pillar-Deployment 5.0
-## WARNING: I created this guide as an experiment for those setting up a pillar for the first time on 5.0 The steps below are my own and not endorsed by the Zenon team.
+## WARNING: I created this guide as an experiment for those setting up a pillar on 5.0 The steps below are my own and not endorsed by the Zenon team.
 This is being done in a very agile way, MVP of an experiment I expect our cross-functional community will participate and provide feedback so we can continuously improve.
 Please use the issue feature for fixes here.
 If you need to reach me 1:1 DM me on TG @SultanOfStaking - Try at your own risk.

 Pillar Node requirements
 Hardware, CPU >= 4 cores, RAM >= 4 GB, Storage >= 40 GB free space, >100Mbps network dedicated bandwidth